-§ 7, Land Tenure.
+§ 7.
+Land Tenure.

 - 1. Method of Obtaining Land.-(i.)
 The Land Laws.
 The broad principles upon which the land laws of Papua are based are:-(a) No land can be alienated in fee simple; (b) the rental of the land leased is assessed on the unimproved value of the land, and is subject to reassessment at fixed periods. - (ii.)
 Agricultural Lands (Class A).
 The terms upon which the land may be leased are exceedingly easy to the settler.
-He can obtain a leasehold of the best class of agricultural land for any period up to ninety-nine years on the following conditions:- - (a) Upon making application a small deposit fee, ranging from £1 for 100 acres or less, to £5 for 1000 acres, and £5 for every additional 1000 acres or portion thereof, is payable.
-This is returned to the applicant when, having accepted the lease, he has cultivated a portion of the land. - (b) No survey fees are charged to the lessee, and no fee is charged for the preparation or registration of the lease. - (c) If the lease is for not more than thirty years, rent shall be paid during the whole term at the rate of 5 per cent. per annum on the unimproved value of the land. - (d) If the lease is for more than thirty years the rent payable is determined at 5 per cent. per annum of the unimproved value of the land, but no rent is payable for the first period of ten years. - The unimproved value of the land is to be appraised every twenty years during the currency of the lease, and the rent determined accordingly, but if on any appraisement the rent is raised by more than one-third, the lessee may disclaim the lease, and is thereupon entitled to receive compensation for his improvements.
+He can obtain a leasehold of the best class of agricultural land for any period up to ninety-nine years on the following conditions:- - (a) Upon making application, a small deposit fee, ranging from £1 for 100 acres or less, to £5 for 1000 acres, and £5 for every additional 1000 acres or portion thereof, is payable.
+This is returned to the applicant when, having accepted the lease, he has cultivated a portion of the land. - (b) No survey fees are charged to the lessee for areas not exceeding 100 acres, and no fee is charged for the preparation or registration of the lesse. - (c) If the lease is for not more than thirty years, rent shall be paid during the whole term at the rate of 5 per cent. per annum on the unimproved value of the land. - (d) If the lease is for more than thirty years the rent payable is determined at 5 per cent. per annum of the unimproved value of the land, but no rent is payable for the first period of ten years. - The unimproved value of the land is to be appraised every twenty years during the currency of the lease, and the rent determined accordingly, but if on any appraisement the rent is raised by more than one-third, the lessee may disclaim the lease, and is thereupon entitled to receive compensation for his improvements.

-$The compulsory\ improvement\ conditions\ attached\ to\ agricultural\ leases\ are\ as\ follows: ---$
+The compulsory improvement conditions attached to agricultural leases are as follows:-